Magnesium: Alloys

-As of 2013, magnesium alloys consumption was less than one million tonnes per year, compared with 50 million tonnes of aluminum alloys.
+As of 2013, consumption of magnesium alloys was less than one million tonnes per year, compared with 50 million tonnes of aluminium alloys.
 Their use has been historically limited by the tendency of Mg alloys to corrode, creep at high temperatures, and combust.

 Corrosion

-The presence of iron, nickel, copper, and cobalt strongly activates corrosion.
+In magnesium alloys, the presence of iron, nickel, copper, or cobalt strongly activates corrosion.
 In more than trace amounts, these metals precipitate as intermetallic compounds, and the precipitate locales function as active cathodic sites that reduce water, causing the loss of magnesium.
 Controlling the quantity of these metals improves corrosion resistance.
 Sufficient manganese overcomes the corrosive effects of iron.
 This requires precise control over composition, increasing costs.
 Adding a cathodic poison captures atomic hydrogen within the structure of a metal.
 This prevents the formation of free hydrogen gas, an essential factor of corrosive chemical processes.
-The addition of about one in three hundred parts arsenic reduces its corrosion rate in a salt solution by a factor of nearly ten.
+The addition of about one in three hundred parts arsenic reduces the corrosion rate of magnesium in a salt solution by a factor of nearly ten.

 High-temperature creep and flammability

-Research showed that magnesium's tendency to creep at high temperatures is eliminated by the addition of scandium and gadolinium.
-Flammability is greatly reduced by a small amount of calcium in the alloy.
-By using rare-earth elements, it may be possible to manufacture magnesium alloys with an ignition temperature higher than magnesium's liquidus and in some cases potentially pushing it close to magnesium's boiling point.
+Magnesium's tendency to creep (gradually deform) at high temperatures is greatly reduced by alloying with zinc and rare-earth elements.
+Flammability is significantly reduced by a small amount of calcium in the alloy.
+By using rare-earth elements, it may be possible to manufacture magnesium alloys that are able to not catch fire at higher temperatures compared to magnesium's liquidus and in some cases potentially pushing it close to magnesium's boiling point.

 Compounds

 Magnesium forms a variety of compounds important to industry and biology, including magnesium carbonate, magnesium chloride, magnesium citrate, magnesium hydroxide (milk of magnesia), magnesium oxide, magnesium sulfate, and magnesium sulfate heptahydrate (Epsom salts).

+As recently as 2020, magnesium hydride was under investigation as a way to store hydrogen.